droserasprout/gemride/README.md

 ## Build environment

 Nokia E66 is the only Symbian phone I possess at the moment, so there's only one "success path" described in details below.
+This setup lets you do development on Linux and "hot reload" builds in VM.

 ### Device preparation